 Albert Bridge is my personal favourite London Bridge and can look stunning in the foreground of a shot (Chelsea Bridge is nice too).
-Also, from this part of the Thames you be able to capture the majestic chimneys of Battersea Power Station, also great in a photo.
+Also, from this part of the Thames you can capture the majestic chimneys of Battersea Power Station, also great in a photo.

 9. The Shangri-La Hotel

-I’ll be honest – this is my favourite option on this list!
+I’ll be honest – this is my favourite option on this list of sunrise London spots!
 Not only does it perhaps provide the most spectacular views of the London sunrise it also provides warmth, and amazing breakfast and good coffee!

 The Shangri La restaurant in London occupies 18 floors of The Shard Building, starting on the 34th floor.
 The Shard viewing deck generally doesn’t open until 10am and is not cheap.

 However, the Shangri La opens for breakfast at 630am at its fantastic Ting restaurant.
 The breakfast itself is awesome and features local ingredients.
 So enjoy breakfast whilst you enjoy the floor-to-ceiling windows at the Ting and check out the London sunrise from multiple angles.